zzzprojects/docs/dynamic-linq.net/pages/getting-started/advanced/blazor-webassembly.md

 ## Solution

-The solution for these issue is in most cases to add the following line to the `.csproj` client project:
+The solution for these issues is in most cases to add the following line to the `.csproj` client project:
 ``` xml
 <BlazorWebAssemblyEnableLinking>false</BlazorWebAssemblyEnableLinking>
 ```

-If you want more fine-grained control on which assembles are linked, see [this link](https://docs.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/configure-linker?view=aspnetcore-3.1#control-linking-with-a-configuration-file).
+If you want more fine-grained control on which assemblies are linked, see [this link](https://docs.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/configure-linker?view=aspnetcore-3.1#control-linking-with-a-configuration-file).